 - You don’t need to clean your gun outdoors.
 Make sure whatever the premise is, it is well ventilated.
 The cleaning solvents quickly evaporates into the air and you don’t want to inhale that stuff.

 - Don’t cut the cloth pieces too small because they can get stuck inside the barrel or the chamber.
+The square cloth pieces should be of a reasonable size that you can take an educated guess on.

 - Always unload the gun before cleaning and also reassemble right after the job is done.